 Our rover will be pushed to its limits as we compete for the title of the world's best student built Mars rover, designed to assist future manned missions on Mars.

-We wouldn't have been able to do this without the support of Monash University, our sponsors and our incredible team, so a huge thankyou to everyone involved.
-Stay tuned for updates as we prepare ourselves and our rover for this huge event!
+This wouldn't be possible without the assistance of Monash, our sponsors, friends and family.
+A huge thankyou to all those who supported us!
+Stay tuned for updates as we prepare ourselves and our rover for the competition.

 A huge thankyou to the team at DeepNeuron for helping develop our rovers new AI vision system!
 The system can detect tennis balls in all lighting and conditions, where our rover will then drive itself autonomously towards the tennis ball as part of the requirement for the upcoming competition.

 DeepNeuron are an emerging student team focussed on deep machine learning.
 Check them out here: https://www.facebook.com/deepneuronAI/